 NPC is a disease that has a very high incidence in the Chinese population.
 The highest incidence is found in those who originate from the Southern Chinese provinces, especially Kwang Tung.
 The incidence is lower in Northern Chinese, Koreans, Malays and Japanese.
 It is ten to fifty times less common in the Indians, and Caucasians.
-The incidence among Chinese Singaporeans who originated from different provinces of China, is lower than HongKongers, who are predominately Cantonese.
+In Singapore, NPC is the 8th most common cancer in men.

 Another unique feature of NPC is that the cancer afflicts young people.
 Unlike other cancers of the head and neck, the frequency of NPC plateaus at an earlier age.
 This makes the cancer particularly devastating as it affects people who are at the prime of their lives in their late 20’s to early 40’s and who may have children or parents to support.

 NPC behaves differently from other cancers.
 It is therefore not surprising to note that other factors are at play in causing the disease.
 Three factors have been observed to be strongly associated with the development and progress of the disease.

 - Dietary habit (High consumption of preserved vegetables, salted fish and meat)

 - A virus called the Epstein Barr Virus (EBV)

 What are the symptoms produced by NPC?

 These can be divided into those related to the nose, ears, neck and others.

 Neck symptoms are the most frequent manifestation of NPC.
 60% NPC presents initially as a neck lump.
 The most unfortunate aspect of NPC is that the nasopharynx is located in a deep part of the nose, patients with early stage NPC may not be any symptoms.